lofer-lang/lofer-tc/readme.md

 Lofer is a dependently typed functional language that combines the simplicity of Scheme with the expressiveness of Agda/Coq.

-The project was originally intended to be part of a grander dependently typed _procedural_ programming language, however such a language would be so complicated that it ought to be explored from the bottom up, probably starting with agda-internalized models first.

-I have since remade it around the concept of postulates with computation rules, making the implementation simultaneously simpler and more general: the only builtin types are now pi types and universes!

-The language also uses strict evaluation, which has already had an impact on my understanding of functional programming, but this may change depending on how difficult it is to use church encodings with strict evaluation.

-Like most experimental dependently typed languages, this language has none of the quality of life feature that make Agda or Coq usable and sound:
+Over the last 2 years this project has iterated a lot; the current focus is on developing a real alternative to Agda that is much simpler, and much faster.
+I also have interest in a computational alternative to Cubical TT that uses traditional identity types/Leibniz equality.

+Notable features:
+- predicativity (`(C: Type) -> C` is a Type not a Kind)
+- function overloading
+- postulates with optional definitions (untyped lambda calculus is possible)
+- strict evaluation order

+Being very young, many things are possible but currently not implemented:
+- very bad error messages
-- no inference/implicit parameters
+- no inference/implicit parameters [strong priority]
-- no instance variables
+- no instance variables [planning on using default arguments instead]
+- no mixfix operators
 - no case/auto tactics
 - no pattern matching
 - no recursion (you need to introduce a fixpoint postulate using the usual definition)
 - no inductive data types!
-- no universe levels/universe consistency checks
 - no termination checks, (in the case that you do introduce a fixpoint)
 - no lambda unification... functions with different names are never equal without assuming extensionality
-- no lambdas or with/where semantics! this may change once I learn what I want to learn about strict evaluation.
+- no lambdas or with/where semantics!

-beyond this the current implementation also has abysmal error messages, with no reference to line numbers/columns, and fully evaluated, anonymized identifiers.

-`f A B x y = y x` might complain with something like "x2 has type x0 but was expected to have type x0 -> x1 x4"
+- no iterative build (may never be necessary)

-this means that if you are interested in real proof assistance or dependently typed programming, agda should be preferred, (or whatever interactive proof assistant suits your fancy) however, this language is particularly well suited to foundational experiments for figuring out new alternatives to the features listed above.
+If you are interested in real proof assistance or dependently typed programming, agda should be preferred, (or whatever interactive proof assistant suits your fancy) however, this language is already well suited to foundational experiments for figuring out new alternatives to the features listed above.

-In short the purpose of this language is to allow one to add exotic postulates, such as type-level representations of 'constructive recursion', and attempt to prove their inconsistency as rapidly as possible.

-At some point I may add quality of life features such as inductive data types or pattern matching, but I would be particularly interested in implementing these as syntax sugars rather than explicit language objects.

-I may also add features related to writing full type eliminators for pure calculus of constructions, should I find something that can't be represented as a type-level postulate.

 Program
 =======

-The program currently parses a single file, type checking each line in the context of the previous lines.
+The program currently parses a sequence of files, type checking each line in the context of the previous lines.
 It does not execute any functions unless they appear in the type declarations of other functions.

-To use the program, run `cargo run -- "file"`
+To use the program, run `cargo run -- "file1" "file2" [...]`

 It will then print the types of each function that successfully type checks, along with a single error/success message.

-If there is an error in one function the program will stop altogether, though with better error handling it might be able to continue in the future.
+If there is an error in one function the program will stop altogether.

 Language
 ========